 At the dawn of the age when people were wearing flowers in their hair, I feel sure that Marc would have appreciated our connection with the daffodil.
 We’ll walk about a mile or so to Summerstown, passing the site of the old nurseries where Peter Barr ‘The Daffodil King’ cultivated the nation’s favourite flower.
 We celebrated him with a plaque recently and a campaign called ‘Blooming Tooting’ has encouraged people to plant bulbs.
 Even if we are still living under restrictions, there will be a self-guided walking tour available to download.
 That’s what I’ve been doing with all my local history walks, with people using them as their lockdown exercise breaks.
 You can find all the information here https://summerstown182.wordpress.com

-I’m not sure if we will be able to put up the plaque then due to the current situation with the pandemic.
-We would however like to give Marc Bolan fans the opportunity to contribute to making it happen.
+We may not be able to put up the plaque as planned due to the current pandemic but we would however like to give Marc Bolan fans the opportunity to contribute to making it happen.
 If lots of people chip in small amounts then we can all say we were part of it.
-As soon as we know we have permission, we will publicise the fact and set some kind of Crowdfunder up and try to raise the £500 needed.
+As soon as we know we have permission, we will publicise the fact and set a Crowdfunder up and try to raise the £500 needed.
 If normal life has returned, we will try to create an event around the unveiling, as we have done in the past.
 Some speakers, a poetry recital, maybe even a bit of music up on that terrace.
 We will of course need a special person to do the unveiling.
 Who could that be?
-Any suggestions are welcome!
+All suggestions are welcome!
 We would naturally be delighted if any of Marc’s family were able to be involved or attend.

 I’m very grateful to a local musician called Jack Hardman who approached me a few months ago pointing out that Marc’s connection to the area is still largely unknown.
-We’ve decided now that we should really do something and 2021 seems like an appropriate moment, half a century on from those first unforgettable T.Rex Number Ones, not to mention the significant ‘Electric Warrior’ anniversary or come to think of it, the disappearance of the Summerstown prefabs!
+We’ve decided now is the time to really do something.
+2021 seems like an appropriate moment, half a century on from those first unforgettable T.Rex Number Ones, not to mention the significant ‘Electric Warrior’ anniversary and the disappearance of those Summerstown prefabs!
 The old ‘Prince of Wales’ pub is in a prominent place on a roundabout at the junction of the very busy Garratt Lane.
 A plaque would be seen by so many people, not least all the football fans going to the new stadium.
 As local residents, it will be a further reason for us to take pride in the area where we live and encourage future generations to have an awareness and appreciation of Marc’s music.

 We intend to keep everyone notified about how this idea progresses but I wanted Marc’s fans all over the world to know that there is another special place, here in a little corner of south west London where his legacy lives on.
 Whether there is a plaque to look at or not, I really hope you will come to visit and perhaps participate in the proposed ‘Teenage Dream Tour’.
 In one of his best-known songs, Marc asked ‘Whatever Happened to the Teenage Dream?’
 Let me tell you everybody, it is here in Summerstown and ‘Blooming Tooting’ and we can’t wait to share it with you.
 FLOWER TO THE PEOPLE!